pedrittto/pulse-mvp/docs/CONFIDENCE_V22.md

-# Confidence V2.2 Specification
+## Confidence V2.2 — Deprecated

 ## Overview
-Confidence V2.2 is an enhanced scoring system that improves upon V2.1 with better cross-confirmation logic, content classification, and market reaction handling.
+This numeric system has been replaced by categorical `confidence_state` with values: unconfirmed, reported, corroborated, verified, confirmed.
+Do not use numeric confidence.

-## Environment Variables
+### (Deprecated) Environment Variables

 ### Core Configuration
 - `CONFIDENCE_MODE=v2.2` - Enable V2.2 scoring (defaults to v2.1 if not set)